WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 `expression`: str (None)
 - Optional regular expression.
 If provided, only maps files whose names match the regular expression matches.

+**Error**

+Raises an error if provided an unsupported file type for `fileObj` is provided.

+Raises an error if `expression` is not None or a valid regular expression.

 **Returns**

 `convert_map_files`: dict-str
 - Returns a dictionary of file names and locations keys/values.

-**Error**

-Raises an error if provided an unsupported file type for `fileObj` is provided.

-Raises an error if `expression` is not a valid regular expression.

 **Example**